bbauska/meta-react-basics/README.md

 implementations of working with modules in JavaScript.

-The examples given in this reading are there just to make it easier to comprehend what is happening in React apps that you&apos;ll be building in this course.
+The examples given in this reading are there just to make it easier to comprehend what is happening in React apps that you'll be building in this course.

 The intent of this reading was just to get you familiar with the most